Chootana/RealtimeAgeGenderEstimation/README.md

 python src/train_SSR-Net.py
 ```
 Please make sure the path for dataset is correct.
-The trained weight is saved at trained_models directory.
+The trained weight is saved at `./trained_models`.

 # DEMO
 ```python